Home Compare DSY.PA vs SAP.DE

 Dassault Systèmes vs SAP: Which Stock Looks Stronger in 2026?

-SAP SE holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+The structural profiles are close, with SAP SE carrying a narrow edge on stability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON